Strasser Scheme

 Strasser Scheme is a British initiative to waive landing fees payable by general aviation aircraft for landings resulting from genuine emergencies, diversions and precautionary procedures.

 A review of fatal accidents in general aviation, published by the CAA in 1997, concluded that the costs incurred by a pilot in case of a diversion were a contributing factor in their decision to continue a flight despite safety concerns.
 The landing fees for a light aircraft can be as high as £1047, and were typically payable in full regardless of the circumstances of the landing prior to the adoption of this scheme.

-As of January 2022, only four airports remain which refuse to join the scheme, of 211 airports approached.
+As of January 2022, only four airports remain which refuse to join the scheme, of 212 airports approached.
 These are: Bournemouth Airport, Lydd Airport, London Luton Airport and Manchester Airport.
+Additionally, Stansted Airport, a former participant, seems to have ceased their participation.

+Furthermore, Heathrow Airport, London City Airport and Gatwick Airport were never asked to, and did not ever, join the scheme.